GlotPress/GlotPress/.github/ISSUE_TEMPLATE/feature_request.md

 ## What problem does this address?
 <!--

+Before submitting a new enhancement request, please, check if the feature has already been requested by searching at https://github.com/glotpress/glotpress/issues

 Please describe if this feature or enhancement is related to a current problem or pain point.
 For example, "I'm always frustrated when ..." or "It is currently difficult to ...".